-- Charles Jonscher is president of CET Capital Ltd, London.
+Charles Jonscher is president of CET Advisors Ltd.

-- Debt should normally include all borrowings, capital leases, license fee liabilities and liabilities embedded in financial instruments, and should be reduced by the level of cash holdings, marketable securities, investments available for sale and receivables from financial instruments.
+Debt should normally include all borrowings, capital leases, licence fee liabilities and liabilities embedded in financial instruments, and should be reduced by the level of cash holdings, marketable securities, investments available for sale and receivables from financial instruments.

 The tax rate entering the WACC calculation must be the marginal rate of tax on each extra unit of profit generated.
 The tax rate used to calculate post-tax cash flows in the same DCF model will be average rates of tax on the total profit (for a given period).